RillingDev/planning-poker/README.md

 This will:

 1) compile the backend.
+2) compile the frontend.
-2) compile the frontend into the compiled backend files directory.
+3) copy the compiled frontend into the compiled backend resources.
-3) package the whole bunch as JAR.
+4) package the whole bunch as JAR.

 ### Architecture